This article originally appeared on VICE UK.

-But it never used to be.
+But it didn't used to be.
 During school and university, when my peers wore "Anarchy!" badges and read the books of Karl Marx, I lived inside a vacuum, willingly separating myself from all of politics.
-I was a cynic – I didn't think voting, the government or any of it mattered, because real change could never happen, and I was bored.
+I was a cynic—I didn't think voting, the government or any of it mattered, because real change could never happen, and I was bored.
 I found politics uninspiring and was content to do anything but watch the news.
 Then I played Tropico.

 To begin with, these were basic.
 The in-game almanac provides an overview of your citizenry and their political leanings, and I could see that the majority of my people were communists.
-And so my education on communism became kind of threefold.
+And so, my education on communism became kind of threefold.
 Tropico would challenge me to beat it, as a video game.
-I'd go away and – as if I was playing Grand Theft Auto or Metal Gear Solid – I'd look up strategies and tips, like introducing low wage disparity, or equal opportunities for schooling, housing and food.
+I'd go away and—as if I was playing Grand Theft Auto or Metal Gear Solid—I'd look up strategies and tips, like introducing low wage disparity, or equal opportunities for schooling, housing, and food.
 Equipped with that knowledge, I could then go back into Tropico and observe the effect these new policies had on my approval rating.
 I was doing it in the name of beating a video game, but I was nevertheless seeing, in a contained and simulative way, politics in action.
-The pill was sugared, but it was a pill nonetheless and I quickly became addicted.
+The pill was sugared, but it was a pill nonetheless.
+I quickly became addicted.

 In Tropico, you might get a memo on your desk saying that the people are wanting for lack of decent health care.
 So, you take your economic surplus and invest it into new hospitals, all fully staffed and equipped to serve perfectly the needs of your population.
-A year later, a memo arrives saying that you're haemorrhaging support because – lo and behold – people have noticed that your government's spending budget has shrunk in the past 12 months.
+A year later, a memo arrives saying that you're hemorrhaging support because—lo and behold—people have noticed that your government's spending budget has shrunk in the past 12 months.
 You have a people in Tropico that will complain about lack of healthcare, but then also complain when you're spending money to provide better healthcare.
 You face an electorate that subconsciously and by default considers you guilty, and would prefer to see you replaced.

-Often, politicians and governments seem to presume the public's behaviour, and endeavour to compartmentalise and classify their electorate.
-We hear terms like "C1 voters" or "middle-England", as if people from certain places and backgrounds can be trusted to always behave the same way.
+Often, politicians and governments seem to presume the public's behavior, and endeavor to compartmentalize and classify their electorate.
+We hear terms like "C1 voters" or "middle-England," as if people from certain places and backgrounds can be trusted to always behave the same way.
 Tropico challenges that lazy and pessimistic form of politics.
 Even though this is a video game, where systems and algorithms control everything, your people are not predictable.
 They are not sheep.
 And to govern them well, you cannot be cynical.

-Read and watch VICE's coverage of the 2015 election here
+Read and watch VICE's coverage of the UK's 2015 election here.